What Can Distillation Be Used To Separate

 The primary advantage of distillation is that it produces a higher quality product than other separation processes.
 This is because the process involves separating out components based on their boiling points, which allows more precise control over the composition of the final product.
 Also, this technique can be used to separate out components that could not be separated using other methods, such as solvents or filtration.

-See also How Much Is Culligan Bottled Water
+See also How To You Make Distilled Water

 Distillation also offers significant energy savings compared to other separation methods.
 This is due to the fact that distillation requires less heat energy than other processes to achieve the same results.
 As a result, it can lead to considerable cost savings in industries that rely on these processes for separation and purification.